Want your MIDI drums to sound more like the real thing? There are a number of techniques you can use to become a drum programming expert.

 There’s nothing wrong with wanting to make your own drum patterns.
 But there’s also no shame in using tools that make writing easier!

 Most virtual drum instruments come with premade MIDI patterns.
-These loops are specifically made to sound realistic, so they’re a great way to get a good drum sound.
+These loops are specifically made to sound realistic, so they’re a great way to get a good sound.

 For example, you could take every other snare hit in the pattern and move it to be a rim click instead.